-$$PsInput.x += Separation (PsInput_w - Convergence)$$
+$PsInput.x += Separation (PsInput_w - Convergence)$

-Convergence is set to a relatively low value by default, and can be modified by users using advanced global hotkeys that can be enabled or disabled in the NVIDIA Control Panel.
+Convergence is set to a relatively low value by default, and can be modified by users as described in Separation Adjustment on page 33.
 Values less than the convergence value will experience negative separation, and appear to the user as out of screen effects.
 When PsInput_w is equal to Convergence, no separation is present.
 This is ideal for many HUD elements.
 Finally, objects further than Convergence depth will experience normal parallax effects.
 The effect becomes more pronounced the further the object is located from the Convergence plane.

-Note: Current Convergence values can be read using the function call NvAPI_Stereo_GetConvergence, and set with NvAPI_StereoSetConvergence.
+Note: on the PC, Current Convergence values can be read using the function call NvAPI_Stereo_GetConvergence, and set with NvAPI_StereoSetConvergence.

-Separation is more easily controlled either by hotkeys or more commonly via the wheel on the back of the IR emitter that ships with GeForce 3D Vision.
+Separation is more easily controlled using one of the methods listed in Separation Adjustment on page 33.
 Users will adjust the magnitude or Separation, while the current eye being rendered (left or right) will modify the sign of separation-positive for the left eye and negative for the right eye.

-Note: Current Separation can be computed as the result of multiplying the results from calls to NvAPI_Stereo_GetSeparation and NvAPI_Stereo_GetEyeSeparation, and dividing by 100.
+Note:Current Separation can be computed as the result of multiplying the results from calls to NvAPI_Stereo_GetSeparation and NvAPI_Stereo_GetEyeSeparation, and dividing by 100.